-The engineering laboratory has traditionally been a hallmark of the engineering educational process.
-The ABET/Sloan Foundation sponsored colloquy defined thirteen objectives for the "engineering instructional laboratory."
-Electric circuits laboratories designed to teach basic skills and knowledge in undergraduate engineering programs have typically utilized a team based laboratory approach with two or more member teams.
-The team based structure remains the recommended format to teach fundamental skills along with team work and communications.
-In a recent study, the laboratory structure designed to foster team work was found to be counterproductive to students' abilities to retain and utilize basic laboratory instrumentation for routine laboratory measurements.
-This study evaluated the laboratory skills and knowledge acquired by students who worked in two member teams and contrasted those attributes with those of students who worked individually on the weekly laboratory assignments during the semester.
-The results indicated a significant improvement in the individually working students' ability to retain and apply laboratory skills and knowledge over the dual lab team member groups where a final laboratory practicum was utilized as an objective assessment instrument for this study.
-To effectively gage performance, the adequacy of an assessment metric applied to the laboratory learning objectives must meet both a validity and reliability threshold.
-The lab report has been the traditional method for assessing student laboratory report may be an adequate measure for certain laboratory goals such as communicative skills, assessment measures which are less subjective have been recommended to measure a broader spectrum of laboratory educational goals and benefits.
+The engineering laboratory has traditionally been a hallmark of the engineering educational process1.
+The ABET/Sloan Foundation sponsored colloquy defined thirteen objectives for the "engineering instructional laboratory2."
+Electric circuits laboratories designed to teach basic skills and knowledge in undergraduate engineering programs typically utilized a team based laboratory approach with two or more member teams.
+The team based structure remains the recommended format to teach fundamental skills along with team work and communications3.
+In a recent study the laboratory structure designed to foster team work was found to be counterproductive to the students' abilities to retain and utilize basic laboratory instrumentation for routine laboratory measurements.
+This study evaluated the laboratory skills and knowledge acquired by students who worked in two member teams and contrasted those attributes for the students who worked individually on the weekly laboratory assignments during the semester.
+The results indicated a significant improvement in the ability to retain and apply laboratory skills and knowledge for the individual over the dual lab team member groups where a final laboratory practicum was utilized as an objective assessment instrument for this study^{4.5}.
+The adequacy of an assessment metric applied to the laboratory learning objectives must meet both a validity and reliability threshold6.
+The lab report has been the traditional method for assessing student laboratory knowledge and has been recommended as the best assessment tool3.
+Although the laboratory report may be an adequate measure for certain laboratory goals such as communicative skills, assessment measures which are less subjective have been recommended to measure a broader spectrum of laboratory educational goals and benefits7.
 This study considered the efficacy and reliability of the lab practicum which was contrasted with lab report for evaluation of basic laboratory skills and knowledge.